eerhshr/pronounce-it-right/README.md

-# spell-it-right
+# pronounce-it-right

-Spell It Right is an easy-to-use Python tool that converts any word into its human-readable phonetic spelling.
+Pronounce It Right is an easy-to-use Python tool that converts any word into its human-readable phonetic spelling.
 This project uses phonetic rules and simple mapping techniques to convert words into a readable format.

 ### **Setup and Installation**